bcgov/nr-bcwat/airflow/README.md

 #### Notable DAGs

-The `wra_wrl_dag` is the DAG that will be running the `water_rights_applications_public.py`, and `water_rights_licences_public.py` scrapers.
+The [`wra_wrl_dag.py`](/airflow/dags/wra_wrl_dag.py) is the DAG that will be running the `water_rights_applications_public.py`, and `water_rights_licences_public.py` scrapers.
 This DAG will orchestrate both scrapers because the table that they will serve the frontend is the same tables, thus, if one scraper truncated the table being accessed by the frontend, the other scrapers data will be affected, which will cause the frontend to be missing some data.
 This is avoided by having each scraper scrape in to separate tables, then calling an function that will merge the two tables into one.

 As a consequence, this DAG will have three tasks in total: